S8INT/Pharmacy_inventory_manager/README.md

-pharmacy inventory management
+PHARMACY INVENTORY MANAGER

 Introduction
 The Pharmacy Inventory Manager is a system designed to help pharmacies manage their inventory efficiently.
 It allows pharmacists to track stock levels, manage orders, and generate reports.
-This project is developed using Django and SQLite3.
+This project is developed using Python, Tkinter, and SQLite3.

 Author(s): kateeba peter(s8int)